farmer-ervin/fluxr/docs/architecture.md

 - Stripe for payments
 - OpenAI for AI features
 - Mixpanel for analytics
+- React Router for routing
+- Hello-Pangea/DND for drag-and-drop
+- ReactFlow for flow diagrams

 ### Code Organization
 - Alias paths for imports (`@` root alias for src directory)